jlan84/knn-assignment/lecture.md

 * Take a random element from the set
 * Label it randomly according to the distribution of labels in the set
-* What is the probability that it is labeled correctly?
+* What is the probability that it is labeled incorrectly?

 This is the gini impurity: